 Model-View-Controller, or MVC for short, is a widely used design pattern for architecting software applications.
 Cocoa applications are centered around the Model-View-Controller pattern and many of Apple's frameworks make heavy use of the Model-View-Controller pattern.

-Last year, I was working on the next major release of Samsara, a meditation application I've been developing for the past few years.
+A few years ago, I was working on the next major release of Samsara, a meditation application I have been developing for the past few years.
 The settings view is an important aspect of the application.

 From the perspective of the user, the settings view is nothing more than a collection of controls, labels, and buttons.
-Under the hood, however, lives a fat view controller responsible for managing the content of the table view and the data that's fed to the table view.
+Under the hood lives a fat view controller responsible for managing the content of the table view and the data that is fed to the table view.

-Table views are flexible and cleverly designed.
+Table views are flexible and designed with reusability in mind.
 A table view asks its data source for the data it needs to present and it delegates user interaction to its delegate.
 That makes them incredibly reusable.
 Unfortunately, the more the table view gains in complexity, the more unwieldy the data source becomes.

 Table views are a fine example of the Model-View-Controller pattern in action.
-The model layer hands the data source (mostly a view controller) the data the view layer (the table view) needs to display.
-But table views also illustrate how the Model-View-Controller pattern can, and very often does, fall short.
-Before we take a closer look at the problem, I'd like to take a brief look at the Model-View-Controller pattern.
-What is it, what makes it so popular, and, more importantly, what are its drawbacks?
+The model layer hands the data source, usually a view controller, the data the view layer, the table view, needs to display.
+Table views also illustrate how the Model-View-Controller pattern can, and very often does, fall short.
+Before we take a closer look at the problem, I would like to take a brief look at the Model-View-Controller pattern.
+What is it, what makes it popular, and, more important, what are its drawbacks?